anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/index.md

 **Key Benefits of MMM**

-* **Privacy-safe and identity-agnostic** - No customer-level or PII data required.
+* **Privacy-safe and identity-agnostic** : No customer-level or PII data required.
 MMM works purely on aggregated data.
-* **True incrementality measurement** - Unlike touch-based attribution, MMM reveals the causal impact of each channel and tactic.
+* **True incrementality measurement** : Unlike touch-based attribution, MMM reveals the causal impact of each channel and tactic.
-* **Causal reasoning built into interpretation** - Modern MMM incorporates quasi-causal frameworks, helping teams understand not just correlations—but meaningful cause-and-effect.
+* **Causal reasoning built into interpretation** : Modern MMM incorporates quasi-causal frameworks, helping teams understand not just correlations - but meaningful cause-and-effect.
-* **Holistic view of the entire marketing ecosystem** - MMM captures the impact of all growth levers: pricing, promotions, brand equity, owned/earned media, macro trends, competitive actions, share of search or voice, and more.
+* **Holistic view of the entire marketing ecosystem** : MMM captures the impact of all growth levers: pricing, promotions, brand equity, owned/earned media, macro trends, competitive actions, share of search or voice, and more.

-Why Marketers Love MMM
+**Why Marketers Love MMM**

 Because it turns complexity into clarity.
 It reveals what’s working, what’s not, and what to do next.
 And it equips teams with a defensible, data-driven way to plan budgets, justify investments, and drive efficient growth.

-So let’s dive deeper into what makes MMM such a powerful tool—and how Lifesight’s modern and causal-first approach can transform how you measure and optimize marketing.
+So let’s dive deeper into what makes MMM such a powerful tool and how Lifesight’s modern and causal-first approach can transform how you measure and optimize marketing.

 👉 Explore Lifesight’s unique approach to MMM  [here](https://docs.lifesight.io/update/docs/lifesights-approach#/)